Question: What does the Office of International Affairs do?

-Answer: The Office of Protocol and International Affairs is located within the Executive Office of the Secretary of the District of Columbia and serves as the District government’s primary liaison with the diplomatic and international community for both substantive and ceremonial matters and handles issues regarding protocol, use of the DC seal and District of Columbia flag protocol.
-The office also manages the Sister City relationships and all communications between the executive branch and foreign government representatives, i.e. Ambassadors, Ministers, foreign delegations, embassies, international organizations and officials from other countries.
-It provides answers on appropriate protocol procedures to those needing advice on such matters regarding events, meetings, presentation of gifts and/or placement of flags.
+Answer: The Office of International Affairs (OPIA) is located within the Executive Office of the Secretary of the District of Columbia (DC) and serves as the District government’s primary liaison with the diplomatic and international community for both substantive and ceremonial matters.

 Question: Does Washington, DC have a formal partnership with other cities of the world?
 Who are the Sister Cities?

 Answer: As the capital of the United States of America, Washington, DC partners only with other national capitals in the world, with the only exception being Sunderland, England, the ancestral home of George Washington.
 The District currently has a Sister City relationship with 15 cities;

 • Brasilia, Brazil

 • Dakar, Senegal

 • Rome, Italy

 • San Salvador, El Salvador